sifteo/thundercracker/docs/doxygen/src/scripting.md

 ### Filesystem():invalidateCache()

 Force the system to discard or reload all cached Flash data.
 Any memory blocks which are still in use will be overwritten with freshly-loaded data, while unused cached memory blocks are simply discarded.

+### Filesystem():setCallbacksEnabled( _true_ | _false_ )

+This enables a set of Lua callbacks which fire on any low-level access to flash memory.
+These can be used for low-level tracing and debugging, or for collecting metrics on how memory is being used during a particular operation.

+By default these callbacks are disabled for performance reasons.
+When enabled, the system will call onRawRead(), onRawWrite(), and onRawErase() during the corresponding low-level events.
+These functions all have default implementations which do nothing.
+They are meant to be overridden by user code.

+For example:

+    function Filesystem:onRawRead(addr, data)
+        print(string.format("Read %08x, %d bytes", addr, string.len(data)))
+    end

+    function Filesystem:onRawWrite(addr, data)
+        print(string.format("Write %08x, %d bytes", addr, string.len(data)))
+    end

+    function Filesystem:onRawErase(addr)
+        print(string.format("Erase %08x", addr))
+    end

+    fs = Filesystem()
+    fs:setCallbacksEnabled(true)

+This overrides the three callback methods on Filesystem, then enables those callbacks.
+Any Flash memory operations after this point will be accompanied by logging.

+The addresses supplied are physical flash addresses.
+Where applicable, you can translate them back to virtual addresses (a.k.a C++ pointers) using `Runtime():flashToVirtAddr()`.